PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Introduction

-Current crowd counting datasets usually adopt point-annotations to represent the objects, and then convert them into a ground-truth density map with a Gaussian convolution operation.
-However, such a pixel-independent based ``ground-truth" density map generation manner may be imperfect.
-As an alternation, Ma et al.~\cite{ma2019bayesian} propose a Bayesian Loss (BL), which provides a more reliable supervision manner through learning the count expectation from the point annotations.
-In other words, the pixel values of the density map generated by this BL manner are closer to the ground-truth values than previous loss functions (i.e., mean square error (MSE) loss).
-This effective supervision manner can alleviate the problem of non-uniform density distribution.
-However, naive BL is applied to process the single scale density maps and assumes that scales of the instances are same.
-Besides, it is indeed a density map estimation based, which may exist an inconsistency between training phase (point-to-point loss) and the testing stage (the difference between the overall summation of estimated density maps and ground truth counts).
-Therefore, apart from Bayesian loss, we add a counting loss to mitigate this issue.
+To suppress background distractors, visual attention has been successfully applied to the counting task~\cite{liu2019adcrowdnet,gao2020counting,gao2020counting_2} and achieves good performance.
+However, these attention modules suffer from heavy computation cost and high complexity, for instance, the fashionable Squeeze-and-Excitation network (SENet)~\cite{hu2018squeeze} and its followers~\cite{woo2018cbam,li2019selective} employ multiple fully connected (FC) layers to compute attention weights.
+Such designs are inefficient and not helpful for capturing the interactive information across channels.
+Inspired by \cite{wang2020eca,yang2020gated}, we introduce an effective and efficient global context module (GCM) to select more suitable scales generated from PSM.

-With the above analysis, we propose a \textbf{P}yramidal \textbf{S}cale and global \textbf{C}ontext \textbf{Net}work (\textbf{PSCNet}) for crowd counting, which is mainly used to tackle the aforementioned limitations.
-Specifically, for large scale variation problem, a pyramidal scale module is integrated to capture multi-scale information.
-For complex background interference, an effective and efficient global context module is incorporated to make the informative regions obtain more attention.
-Moreover, a supervision manner combined Bayesian and counting loss (BCL) is leveraged to obtain reliable on the count expectation at each annotation point.
-Experiments on four crowd counting datasets and one remote sensing object counting (RSOC) dataset are developed to show the effectiveness of the proposed method.
+Most counting methods convert annotated points into density maps using Gaussian filters and then train CNN models using $L_2$ loss.
+Consequently, the counting performance highly depends on the quality of the ``ground truth" density map.
+However, such a pixel-independent based ``ground-truth" density map generation manner may be suboptimal, especially in non-uniform distributed regions.
+As an alternation, Ma et al.~\cite{ma2019bayesian} propose a reliable supervision manner through learning the count expectation from the point annotations, named Bayesian Loss (BL).
+This effective supervision manner could alleviate the problem of non-uniform density distribution.
+However, there may exist an inconsistency between the training phase (point-to-point loss) and the testing stage (the difference between the overall summation of estimated density maps and ground truth counts).
+Therefore, apart from the Bayesian loss, we add a counting loss to mitigate this issue.

-In summary, the contributions in this paper are three folds:
+In summary, the contributions of this work are three-fold: